KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Centerfest

-Serendipitiously, an art festival called [Centerfest](https://durhamarts.org/centerfest/) was taking place on Saturday and Sunday.
+Serendipitously, an art festival called [Centerfest](https://durhamarts.org/centerfest/) was taking place on Saturday and Sunday.

 I wandered through the art booths, then stumbled upon one of many musical acts.
 It was called Heart of Carolina A Capella.
 It was fun!